ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     extend-venv-activate /work/t01/t01/auser/myvenv

-The `extend-venv-activate` command merely adds some extra commands to the virtual environment's `activate` script, ensuring that the python packages will be gathered from the local virtual environment, the ML module and from the `cray-python` base module.
+The `extend-venv-activate` command merely adds some extra commands to the virtual environment's `activate` script, ensuring that the Python packages will be gathered from the local virtual environment, the ML module and from the `cray-python` base module.
 All this means you would avoid having to install ML packages within your local area.

 !!! note
+    The `extend-venv-activate` command becomes available (i.e., its location is placed on the path) only when the ML module is loaded.
     The ML modules are themselves based on `cray-python`.
 For example, `tensorflow/2.12.0` is based on the `cray-python/3.9.13.1` module.

 ## Running Python